 Fatty acid synthase catalyzes a repeating four-step sequence by which the fatty acyl chain is extended by two carbons, at the carboxyl end, every each passage through the cycle; this four-step process is the same in all organisms.

 In animals, the primary site for lipid metabolism is liver, not the adipose tissue.
 However, adipose tissue is a major organ system in which fatty acid synthesis occurs, though in humans it is less active than in many other animal species.

-Although myristic, lauric and a trace of stearic acids may also be produced, in animals and plants the main product of these reactions is palmitic acid.
+Although myristic acid, lauric acid and a trace of stearic acid may also be produced, in animals and plants the main product of these reactions is palmitic acid.

 It should be noted that in certain plants, such as palm and coconut, chain termination occurs earlier than palmitic acid release: up to 90% of the fatty acids produced and then present in the oils of these plants are between 8 (caprylic acid) and 14 (myristic acid) carbons long (palmitic acid: 16 carbon atoms).

 Palmitic acid is the commonest saturated fatty acid in plant and animal lipids, but generally it is not present in very large proportions because it may be undergo into several metabolic pathways.